mirage335-colossus/ubiquitous_bash/_doc/broadcastPipe/README.md

 * If 'coop' '0x00' (default dedicated port), filter program should announce a FIFO pipe file or character device (ie. /dev/tty) file for direct connection.
 Such announcement may be done at a remote point using packet filtering across a shared bus with 'identifier string' as address.
 * If 'coop' '0xFF' (packet filtered), filter program should send packetized traffic to a shared bus with 'identifier string' as address, assuming a 'host' program somewhere on the bus will understand this.
-* If 'coop' '0xAA' (highly unusual for 'Limited Bandwidth Peripherial'), filter program begins forwarding all shared bus traffic to/from peripherial.
+* If 'coop' '0xAA' (highly unusual for 'Limited Bandwidth Peripheral'), filter program begins forwarding all shared bus traffic to/from peripherial.